 - Instrument Description: all the important parameters of the instrument

-- Tools: a collection of useful tools and information for preparing and analyzing the Gravity observations
+- Tools: a collection of useful tools and information for preparing and analysing GRAVITY observations

 - Instrument Operations Team